 When the custom recovery is ready, you can start looking for a ROM without TouchWiz.
 In the XDA forum, you’ll find a lot of ROMS based on pure Android (AOSP) that you can try out.
 The main thing to keep an eye on is how often it updates and user comments.
 If you’re not sure where to start, Lineage OS might be a good place.

-Do you like TouchWiz/Samsung Experience?
+Do you like TouchWiz/One UI?
 If not, what modifications did you do to make the UI more bearable?
 Let us know in the comments below!